-Thanks to the New Opportunity School for Women at Bluefield College, these women have the opportunity to confront their circumstances, overcome their conditions, and pave the way for a new and better life.
+In fact, the New Opportunity School for Women at Bluefield College is looking for women to be a part of its next life-changing program – a three-week residential experience on the BC campus, May 15 through June 4, 2016, designed to help participants confront their circumstances, overcome their conditions, and pave the way for a new and better life.

 Founded by Jane B. Stephenson in 1987 at Berea College in Berea, Kentucky, out of an urgent need to help women in Appalachia become better educated and employed, the New Opportunity School for Women (NOSW) is designed to improve the educational, financial and personal circumstances of low-income, under-educated, middle-aged women in the Appalachian region.

-The NOSW expanded to a second site at Lees-McCrae College in Banner Elk, North Carolina, in 2005, and is now celebrating its growth into the Appalachian regions of Virginia and West Virginia through the establishment of a third location at Bluefield College in Bluefield, Virginia, last year.
+The NOSW expanded to a second site at Lees-McCrae College in Banner Elk, North Carolina, in 2005, and is now celebrating its fourth year in the Appalachian regions of Virginia and West Virginia through the establishment the third location at Bluefield College in Bluefield, Virginia.

 “From the first step I took onto the Bluefield College campus I knew I had come to a loving, caring place,” said Stephenson.
 “Every person I met was concerned about others and wanted to help people become better educated and have a fulfilling life.
 Statistically, we knew that West Virginia and certain parts of Virginia had many people that were low income, especially many women.
 So, Bluefield seemed an ideal place for an expansion site for the New Opportunity School for Women.”